crisp-oss/chappe/README.md

 * `--temp` (path where to write temporary files, _default value:_ `./.chappe`)
 * `--env` (environment, either `development` or `production`, _default value:_ `production`)

-Some more rarely-used parameters are available:
+Some special parameters are also available:

 * `--example` (name of the Chappe docs example to build, useful for Chappe developers and quick tests)